Cluster Creation and Component Installation

 Service Installation, Startup, and Testing

-In this step, services will be installed, started, and tested, respecting each service's dependencies and integrations.
+In this step, the services will be installed, started, and tested, respecting the dependencies and integrations of each one.

-Click the Message column link to view the scheduled tasks for each machine.
+Click the link text in the Message column to view the tasks scheduled for each machine.

-In case of failures, Ambari may pause the deployment, allowing you to resume after fixing the issue by clicking the RETRY button.
+In the event of failures, Ambari may interrupt the deployment, and it can be resumed after correcting the problem by clicking the RETRY button.

-However, depending on the progress made, Ambari may complete the deployment and make the Cluster available as-is, even if not all components of a specific service have been successfully installed, started, or tested.
-In this case, after the Cluster is created, you can adjust configurations or reinstall only the problematic service through Ambari.
+However, depending on the progress already made, Ambari may complete the deployment and make the Cluster available as it is, even if not all components of a particular service have been successfully installed, started, or tested.
+In this case, after the Cluster is created, it is possible, through Ambari itself, to change configurations or remove and reinstall only the problematic service.

 Summary

-In the final step of the process, an implementation summary is displayed.
+In the last step of the process, a deployment summary is presented.

 Click the COMPLETE button to finalize the operation and access the administration area of the created Cluster.